MQED-QD/MQED-QD/README.md

 | `mqed_plot_msd`      | Plot mean‑squared displacement from results      |
 | `mqed_plot_sqrt_msd` | Plot square‑root MSD from results                |

 > All commands are configured via Hydra using YAML files under `configs/`.
-You can edit those files or override any key from the CLI, e.g. `t.max=1000`.
+You can edit those files or override any key from the CLI.

 ### Examples